RemigiusMokwe/FIFA_2021_DATA_CLEANING/README.md

 fifa21_cleaned1$INJURY_RATING <- as.numeric(fifa21_cleaned1$INJURY_RATING)
 ```
 #### X.OVA, POT, BOV, DRI, PHY, PAC, SHO, & DEF COLUMN
 In my own view all this columns are meant to be in percentages.
-Why because for example the dataset cant have 2 dribbling columns but in this data set it has 2. which means 1 of the columns shows the overall dribbling attribute of the player and not just his/her dribbling skill alone.
+Why, because for example the dataset cant have 2 dribbling columns but in this data set it has 2. which means 1 of the columns shows the overall dribbling attribute of the player and not just his/her dribbling skill alone.
 Meaning Column DRI- shows the overall dribbling attribute of the player and column Dribbling- shows the dribbling skill of the player alone.
 I used the paste0 function to paste the % sign and used the rename function to rename the columns for better understanding.
 |          Before     |           After                |
   ---------------------:|:----------------------
 ![Percentage](https://user-images.githubusercontent.com/118398053/230073221-b3cd35b1-dd3a-4ec8-b5c8-94bde283d0ff.png)|![Percentage_cleaned](https://user-images.githubusercontent.com/118398053/230073327-413f02bf-ed23-4663-8125-c39243d446a7.png)